Keyboard shortcuts

 ASPECT

-A Scientific Prescription for the Efficient Classification of Technology
+A Scientific Paradigm for the Efficient Classification of Technology

 The ASPECT framework is a standardized methodology for classifying and describing technology components within the ACORN ecosystem.
 It provides a structured approach to defining the attributes and relationships of various technological elements, ensuring consistency and interoperability across different systems and applications.